Rutvik1429/Customer-Churn-Analysis-EDA-Python-Project/README.md

 plt.show()
 ```
 ![Tenure and Total Charges](https://github.com/Rutvik1429/Customer-Churn-Analysis-EDA-Python-Project/blob/main/visual_plot/Churned%20by%20Tenure.png)
--A deeper analysis revealed that customers with lower tenure and lower total charges are more likely to churn.
+- A deeper analysis revealed that customers with lower tenure and lower total charges are more likely to churn.
--Long-tenured customers tend to stay, suggesting loyalty increases over time.
+- Long-tenured customers tend to stay, suggesting loyalty increases over time.